floatingman-ltd/studious-giggle/README.md

-# studious-giggle
+# An Event Reminder

-An event reminder
+I don't use event driven programming enough to remember how to do this consistently.
+This extremely simple example is a reminder.